Review: Tartine Manufactory San Francisco

 .

-Tartine Manufactory in San Francisco opened nearly 5 years ago in 2016, a natural outgrowth of the ridiculously popular Tartine Bakery, where lines regularly extend down the block.
+Tartine Manufactory in San Francisco opened 9 years ago in 2016, a natural outgrowth of the ridiculously popular Tartine Bakery, where lines regularly extend down the block.
 For anyone too impatient to wait until they get home (or back to a hotel room) to sample their Tartine goodies, Tartine Manufactory is an excellent bet–if you remember to reserve it in advance, particularly for weekend brunch.

 Tartine Manufactory, 595 Alabama Street, San Francisco